Extending the ASP.NET error page (show me the SQL edition)

 Best Regards, Jalpesh

-Keith Henry over 1 year ago
+Keith over 12 years ago

 Excellent idea, but couldn’t the SQL detail be a property of the exception rather than in the global HTTP cache?